volodya-lombrozo/lints/README.md

 * A comment for an object must be 64+ characters
 * A comment may only include printable ASCII characters
 * A comment must be a valid Markdown text
+* A comment may not have grammar mistakes, according to [aspell][aspell]
+* The width of any line with a comment must be less than 80
 * The compexity of an object must be within acceptable limits
 * The number of void attributes in an object must be smaller than five
 * A program must have mandatory metas: `package`, `architect`, `version`, etc.